eduardojvieira/website/src/data/post/plc-structured-text-to-plain-text-converter.md

 ---
-title: "Modernizing PLC Development: Converting Structured Text to Plain Text for Version Control and AI Programming"
+title: 'Modernizing PLC Development: Converting Structured Text to Plain Text for Version Control and AI Programming'
-excerpt: "Learn how to bridge the gap between industrial automation programming and modern software development practices with this tool that converts PLC code to plain text files for Git version control and AI-assisted programming."
+excerpt: 'Learn how to bridge the gap between industrial automation programming and modern software development practices with this tool that converts PLC code to plain text files for Git version control and AI-assisted programming.'
 image: ~/assets/images/ai_programming.png
 category: Industrial Automation
 tags: